russell-archer/StoreHelper/Documentation/guide.md

 }
 ```

 - The collection of `Product` containing localized product info is stored in the `products` array.
 Note that `products` is a `@Published` property.
-This means we can use it to trigger updates to our UI
+This means we can use it to trigger updates to our UI:

 ```swift
 /// Array of `Product` retrieved from the App Store and available for purchase.